Liberty Arcade (Disneyland Paris)

 Liberty Arcade is a covered walkthrough area in Main Street, U.S.A. at Disneyland Paris.
-This is an exhibition about the Statue of Liberty, and a walkway parallel to the main entrance.
+It is an exhibition about the Statue of Liberty, and a walkway parallel to the main entrance.
 It opened with the park in 1992.
-The area keeps visitors dry and warm during rain.

 Summary

 The Arcade is a long walkway, from Town Square to Central Plaza, which takes guests people behind Main Street's shops and restaurants.
 It is divided into three parts:

 The first is an exhibition presenting the making of the Statue by Frédéric Auguste Bartholdi and Gustave Eiffel.
 Showcase windows, paintings and rare items are displayed.
 The second part, known as Liberty Court, is the central part of the Arcade.
 This rotunda, ornamented with American and French flags and Victorian paintings promoting the Statue's dedication ceremony, is accompanied by a dark room.
 In this dark room, guests can behold, through a glass window, a recreation of the inauguration of Lady Liberty, complete with wax figures commenting on the event and the recording of U.S. President Grover Cleveland's speech.
 The third part resembles the first one, but deals with the Statue becoming a World symbol.
 Showcase windows present Ellis Island, or the rededication of the Statue in 1986.
+The area provides shelter to guests during inclement weather.